Investigating the Impact of Model Width and Density on Generalization in Presence of Label Noise: Theoretical Results

-It remains to show that the expression of the risk is exactly the same as the risk in the setting of Section \ref{sec:width} with $\lambda$ replaced by $\lambda/\alpha$.
-Write down the risk in Section \ref{sec:width} (for convenience denote it by $\textbf{Risk}_0$): \looseness=-1
+It remains to show that the expression of the risk is exactly the same as the risk in the setting of Section \ref{sec:theory_width} with $\lambda$ replaced by $\lambda/\alpha$.
+The risk in Section \ref{sec:theory_width} (for convenience denote it by $\textbf{Risk}_0$) can be written as: \looseness=-1